 Below are some FAQs about payments and fees.

-< class="collapseomatic " id="id678848a70a467" tabindex="0" title="Do You Work With the State Medicaid Waivers?" >Do You Work With the State Medicaid Waivers?>I don’t currently work with the Colorado Medicaid waiver program.
+I don’t currently work with the Colorado Medicaid waiver program.
 There are a few music therapists in the area who do work with this program.
 You can find Program Approved Service Agencies on the Imagine Foundation website.

 However, SoundWell Music Therapy is an approved Medicaid behavioral health provider and is contracted with Colorado Community Health Alliance and Colorado Access.